Traditions of the Georgia Institute of Technology: Getting Shafted

 "Getting shafted" generally refers to being harmed (by an instructor) via unfair academic procedures, like via an unnecessarily difficult or impossible to pass test.
 The physical manifestation of this phrase is the Kessler Campanile, a "shaft-like" structure near the Student Center.
 The phallic shape of the structure invites its designation as a shafting device.

-The Ratio and TBS
+The Ratio, The Odds, and TBS

 The Ratio (always capitalized) refers to Georgia Tech's traditionally high ratio of male to female students.

+Many students replace the lyric "to cheer on the brave and bold" with "to raise The Ratio" from the section "Oh!
+If I had a daughter, sir, I'd dress her in White and Gold, And put her on the campus to cheer the brave and bold" of "Ramblin' Wreck from Georgia Tech" when singing at various Georgia Tech events.

 Due to The Ratio, some students have felt that certain women at Georgia Tech may be stuck up because of all the attention they get from an overwhelming number of males.
-These students call the behavior of the female in this scenario as "Tech Bitch Syndrome" or "TBS" for short.
+These students call the behavior of the female in this scenario as "tech bitch syndrome" or "TBS" for short.